 Amniotic membrane graft as a biological contact lens in treatment of corneal epithelial defects and stromal ulcers.

-Prolonged inflammation of the ocular surface causes destruction of corneal stem cells that can result in corneal epithelial defects or stromal ulcers.
-Such surface disorders further exacerbate chronic inflammation that can lead to corneal scarring and neovascularization.
+Prolonged inflammation of the ocular surface causes destruction of corneal stem cells that can result in corneal epithelial defect and/or sterile corneal ulcer.
+Such surface disorders further exacerbate chronic inflammation that can lead to corneal scarring with or without neovascularization.
 Moreover, collagenases produced by keratocytes and polymorphonuclears cause progressive corneal thinning with a potential risk of corneal perforation and loss of the eye.

 Amniotic membrane is composed of one epithelial cell layer, basement membrane, and avascular matrix.
-It was shown that amniotic membrane comprises structures that improve healing of the epithelium defects, i.e. basement membrane and growth factors.
-Collagen IV, a component of corneal epithelial basement membrane, is present in the stroma of amniotic membrane.
-The epithelium of amniotic membrane produces basic fibroblast growth factor, hepatocyte growth factor, and transforming growth factor  .
-Amniotic membrane prevents inflammatory cell infiltration and reduces apoptosis in keratocytes after transplantation on the corneal surface.
-It is noteworthy, that matrix metalloproteinases were identified in human amniotic membrane as well.
+It has been shown that the amniotic membrane contains structural components, including a basement membrane, as well as growth factors that promote healing of epithelial defects.
+Collagen IV, a component of corneal epithelial basement membrane, is also present in the stroma of amniotic membrane.
+The amniotic membrane epithelium produces basic fibroblast growth factor, hepatocyte growth factor, and transforming growth factor after transplantation on the corneal surface.
+Additionally, Matrix metalloproteinases have also been identified in the human amniotic membrane.

-After retrobulbar anesthesia, the base of the epithelial defect or stromal ulcer was debrided with a microsponge, and the poorly adherent epithelium surrounding the defect or ulcer was removed.
-The amniotic membrane was peeled from the nitrocellulose filter paper, placed on the entire surface of the cornea and surrounding conjunctiva, and secured by interrupted 10-0 Vicryl sutures to the perilimbal conjunctiva.
-A bandage contact lens was applied at the end of surgery.
-Ciprofloxacin 0.35% eye drops four times a day and rimexolone 1% eye drops four times a day were administered in the postoperative period.
-The amniotic membrane dissolved under bandage contact lens over the period of two weeks after surgery.
-The bandage contact lens was removed when the epithelium defect or stromal ulcer was healed.
+The procedure was performed as follows: Human amniotic membrane graft was prepared and preserved as described in previous studies.
+After retrobulbar anesthesia, the base of the epithelial defect or stromal ulcer was debrided using a micro-sponge, and poorly adherent epithelium surrounding the defect or ulcer was removed.
+The amniotic membrane was peeled from the nitrocellulose filter paper, placed over the entire corneal surface and adjacent conjunctiva, and secured to the perilimbal conjunctiva with interrupted 10-0 Vicryl sutures.
+At the end of the procedure, a bandage contact lens was applied.
+Postoperatively, antibiotic and corticosteroid drops were administered four times daily.
+The bandage contact lens was removed after healing of the epithelial defect or stromal ulcer, usually at two weeks, by which time the amniotic membrane had dissolved.

-The results are summarized in Table 1.
-The average age of the patients was 63.8 years (range 29 – 82).
-Male/Female ratio was 5/7.
-The average follow-up time was 3.3 months (range 1 to 11) after amniotic membrane transplantation.
+Our results were favorable.
 The average visual acuity before and after the surgery was 0.03 (range 0.01 to 0.13) and 0.05 (range 0.01 to 0.2), respectively (P=0.15).
 The average healing time of the corneal epithelial defect or stromal ulcer was 6.8 weeks (range 2 to 22) after surgery.
 At the time of surgery, eight patients (67%) were receiving immunosuppressive treatment for an underlying autoimmune disease associated with epithelial defect or stromal ulcer.
-In 11 eyes (92%) the epithelial defect or stromal ulcer healed after the first amniotic membrane transplantation.
-In one eye (8%) (No. 12), the defect persisted after the first amniotic membrane transplantation.
+In eleven eyes (92%) the epithelial defect or stromal ulcer healed after the first amniotic membrane transplantation.
+In one eye, the epithelial defect did not respond to the first amniotic membrane transplantation.
 The epithelial defect or stromal ulcer healed and remained stable without an episode of recurrence in six eyes (50%).
 During the follow-up time, recurrence of the epithelial defect or stromal ulcer occurred in five eyes (42%).
-The recurrence episode of epithelial defect or stromal ulcer was successfully treated with bandage contact lens in all but two patients (No. 4 and No. 5).
+The recurrence episode of epithelial defect or stromal ulcer was successfully treated with bandage contact lens in all but two patients.
 Keratoprosthesis was indicated in both cases.
 In 8 eyes, the amniotic membrane transplantation was associated with additional surgical procedures.
 These included: superficial keratectomy (2 eyes), limbal stem cell transplantation (2 eyes), tarsorrhaphy (1 eye), superficial keratectomy and tarsorrhaphy (1 eye), conjunctival biopsy (1 eye), and fornix reconstruction (1 eye).
 Eight patients (75%) were receiving immunosuppressive treatment at the time of amniotic membrane transplantation for underlying autoimmune disease.

 • Educational Audio